 Workshops at our Materials Center

-“How Materials Support Mathematical Thinking” with Frances Stern
+“How Materials Support Mathematical Thinking in Children, ages 3-5” with Frances Stern

 Thursday, March 14th 4:00 – 5:30 PM

 Early childhood educators know that children's play is full of learning opportunities.
 In this workshop, Frances Stern will bring her extensive expertise in math education to the Materials Center, and give us a different perspective on the role of open-ended materials in children’s learning experiences.
 We'll learn which mathematical concepts are embedded in children’s play with open-ended materials, and which mathematical ideas are accessible and appropriate for the age group.
 She will share strategies of how we can support children’s mathematical knowledge and confidence through play and exploration with found materials.
 We will come away with a deeper understanding of which mathematical ideas are accessible to children ages 3 through 5 years and learn the language we can use to build the foundation for future mathematical understanding.
 We will discuss together how to implement and design classroom environments and activities to support this kind of learning and then shop for materials to bring back to our learning environments.